 - How will you engage users? – CRM is as much about people and processes than the system

-Getting these items agreed early will help you formulate a plan.
+Getting these items agreed upon early will help you formulate a plan.

 QGate’s 4 steps for a successful CRM deployment